yweng365/ml-model-and-concept-drift/write-up.md

 # Model and Concept Drift
-# 1.
+# 1. Introduction

-# 2.
+# 2. Challenges & Detection of Drift

 # 3. Techniques to Adapt to Drift

-To effectively adapt to model and concept drift, several strategies can be used depending on the nature of the drift and computational constraints.
-These techniques are grouped into general adaptation strategies, deep learning-specific methods, ensemble methods, and evaluation approaches to ensure model resilience.
+After the detection of drift, we look into the techniques to effectively adapt to model and concept drift.
+Depending on the nature of the drift, several strategies can be used.
+We will then introduce some strategies, grouping into four categories ———— general adaptation strategies, deep learning-specific methods,ensemble methods, and evaluation approaches to ensure model resilience.

 ## 3.1 General Adaptation Strategies

+Since machine learning algorithms usually optimize an objective function against a static training set, the idea is to perform modifications to apply them on evolving data.
+In this paper, wee propose six different modifying strategies.
+In each of the strategies, the suitable situation is listed.

 - **Detect and Increment**: This approach uses a drift detector to monitor model performance continuously and incrementally updates model parameters with new data.
-It is suitable for gradual drift without significant changes to the model configuration.
+The model is updated only if drift is detected, with the pipelines trained incrementally with the latest s (sliding window) batchesIt is suitable for gradual drift without significant changes to the model configuration.

 - **Detect and Retrain**: When drift is detected, the model is retrained from scratch using the most recent data while keeping the original structure intact.
 This ensures that the model is up-to-date with recent data patterns and works effectively for moderate changes.